-While an arrest has been made, these remain open investigations.
+While an arrest has been made, this remains an active investigation.
 Anyone with information is asked to call the SFPD Tip Line at 1-415-575-4444 or Text a Tip to TIP411 and begin the text message with SFPD.
+You may remain anonymous.